October 2021 update:

 Potato salad ($108), a popular izakaya staple, is given some pizzazz with egg confit and a crown of crispy potato chips.
 We particularly enjoyed the addition of dill, which really uplifts this starchy yet comforting dish.

 Not your average fry-up, the zucchini flower tempura ($178) is filled with a creamy scallop-prawn mousse before being flash-fried to crispy perfection.
-The aromatic truffle purée accompaniment is made with shiitake mushrooms, Madeira and truffle.
+The aromatic truffle purée accompaniment is made with shiitake, Madeira and truffle.

 No izakaya is complete without fried chicken, and CENSU’s chicken karaage ($128), served with a raw egg yolk, has addictive crunch and a juicy, flavourful interior.